guionardo/typedhandler/docs/src/index.md

 # Typed Handler

-Typed Handler is a high-performance, zero-allocation HTTP request parser for Go that automatically maps HTTP requests to strongly-typed structs using generics and object pooling.
+Typed Handler is a high-performance, minimal-allocation HTTP request parser for Go that automatically maps HTTP requests to strongly-typed structs using generics and object pooling.

 <div class="grid cards" markdown>

-- 🚀 **Zero Allocations**
+- 🚀 **Minimal Allocations**

     ---